-Trump Jr. on Capitol Hill to Give Closed-Door Senate Testimony
+Donald Trump Jr. Glad Senate Testimony 'Is Finally Over'

-Donald Trump Jr. told reporters he has “nothing to correct” as he arrived on Capitol Hill Wednesday for a second closed-door interview with the Senate intelligence committee.
+Senators wanted to discuss the answers Trump Jr. gave in that 2017 interview, as well as the answers he gave to the Senate Judiciary Committee in a separate interview behind closed doors that year.
+He appeared in response to a subpoena from the panel’s Republican chairman, North Carolina Sen. Richard Burr, as part of the committee’s investigation into Russian interference.

-Trump Jr. made the brief comments in response to a reporter who asked if he was there to correct his testimony.
-Senators want to discuss answers Trump Jr. gave to Congress in 2017 after President Donald Trump’s former lawyer, Michael Cohen, told a House committee he had regularly briefed Trump Jr. on a real estate project in Moscow.
-Trump Jr. told Congress he was only “peripherally aware” it.
+The president’s former lawyer Michael Cohen told a House committee in February that before the presidential election he had briefed Trump Jr. approximately 10 times about a plan to build a Trump Tower in Moscow.
+But Trump Jr. told the Judiciary panel he was only “peripherally aware” of the real estate proposal.

-The panel is also interested in talking to him about a campaign meeting in Trump Tower with a Russian lawyer that captured the interest of special counsel Robert Mueller.
+The panel was also interested in talking to him about other topics as well, including a 2016 campaign meeting in Trump Tower in New York with a Russian lawyer that captured the interest of special counsel Robert Mueller.
+Emails leading up to the meeting promised dirt on Democrat Hillary Clinton, Trump’s opponent.
+Mueller’s report, released in April, examined the meeting but found insufficient evidence to charge anyone with a crime.

+Trump Jr. would not discuss the details of the Senate interview, but said he was happy to comply if clarification was needed.

+“I am glad this is finally over, we’re able to put some final clarity on that, and I think the committee understands that,” he said.
+Asked as he walked away if he is worried about perjury, Trump Jr. said “not at all.”

 More must-read stories from Fortune: